 Painful as it is, some debts are going to be bad.
-Bad debts can be used to offset Assessable Income if they are written off before the 30th June 2022, provided the debt has previously been included as assessable income.
+Bad debts can be used to offset Assessable Income if they are written off before the 30th June 2023, provided the debt has previously been included as assessable Income.
+Ie treated as revenue on one hand and a Debtor on the other hand.